 Go Bold with Color

 Utilize colors when creating your outdoor space!
 You probably don’t have the space to install a large water feature or a fancy fire pit.
 That’s okay!
 Using colors to create points of interest in your backyard area will help offset any lack of features your yard might have.
 You can incorporate it in pillows, the color of chairs and tables or even paint your deck a bright color!
 Take the neutrals found in nature to help balance out the brightness from all the colors.
 To ensure your space looks cohesive, stick to using about four colors through the space with similar patterns and styles.
+Looking for furniture that comes in bright and bold colors can be an exciting way to add some personality and cheer to your outdoor space.

 Your fence doesn’t just have to be a fence.
 Transform it into a playground for plants of all kinds!
 Let ivy grow along it, or create a vertical garden using Mason jars and small succulents or herbs.
 If you don’t want to poke holes into your fence, you can also use other items such as ladders or plant stands to put right up against the fence line and draw your visitors’ eyes upwards when they walk in.
 Plus, it saves you floor space to add furniture or other design features!